-Frequently asked questionsWhen was the National Card Payment System established?
+Frequently Asked QuestionsWhen was National Payment Card System established?

-The National Card Payment System Joint Stock Company (NSPK) was established on July 23, 2014.
-As early as on August 4, 2014 NSPK started its operations.What are the National Card Payment System’s business challenges?
+National Payment Card System Joint Stock Company (NSPK JSC) was established on 23 July 2014.
+As early as 4 August 2014, NSPK started its operations.What are the National Payment Card System’s business challenges?

-An advanced national card payment system is an important indicator of high development level of the country’s economic and financial system and guarantees business continuity.
+An advanced national payment card system is the indicator of high level of the economy and financial system development, as well as the guarantee of business continuity.

-Due to the creation of an independent national transaction processing platform any transactions made with international payment systems’ cards within Russia are processed locally, and not abroad as was formerly the case.
+Due to the creation of an independent national transaction processing platform, any domestic transactions performed with international payment systems’ cards are processed in Russia only, but not abroad as was formerly the case.

-In the run-up to the creation of NSPK, a possibility to set up the National Card Payment System in as short a time as possible on the basis of already implemented technologies of Universal Electronic Card (PRO100) and Golden Crown payment systems was considered.
-It was assumed that this solution would help minimize costs.
-However, within the framework of the NSPK Technology Platform Selection Committee representatives of the banking community and other experts, having assessed the capabilities and drawbacks of the existing payment systems, indicated that the national payment system must be effective, productive and keep up to the problems posed.
+In the run-up to the NSPK creation, a possibility of launching the National Payment System in the shortest possible time on the basis of payment system technologies already implemented in Russia was considered.
+It was assumed that this solution would minimize costs.
+However, at the meeting of the NSPK Technology Platform Selection Committee, representatives of the banking community and experts, having assessed the capabilities and drawbacks of the existing payment systems, indicated that the Payment System must be efficient, productive and keep up to the challenges set.

-The main arguments of the Committee in favor of setting up NSPK on its “in-house” platform were:
+The main reasons for the NSPK establishment on its “in-house” platform were the following:

 the existing platforms did not have a number of critically important functional capabilities;

-- the complexity and the labor and time-consuming of improvements to the existing platforms were commensurate with the labor-consuming of building a new in-house platform; the use of the platforms of the existing operating payment systems to build the National Card Payment System may lead to the construction of structurally unsound architecture.
+labor intensity and complexity of modification of the existing platforms were commensurable with the labor efforts required to create a proprietary platform; the use of platforms of the existing payment systems to create the National Payment System could lead to the construction of structurally unsound architecture.

-The transaction processing platform, on which the NSPK OPCC is based, has been created, tested and implemented.
+A transaction processing platform, on which NSPK OPCC is based, was created, tested and implemented.

-All Russian banks that are members of MasterCard and Visa international payment systems interact for processing and clearing through NSPK.
+All Russian banks that are members of international payment systems interact to perform processing and clearing via NSPK.

-The NSPK Fee Policy has been reviewed and approved by the NSPK Council of Participants and Users, and by the NSPK Supervisory Board.
+The NSPK Fee Policy was reviewed and approved by the NSPK Council of Participants and Users, and by the NSPK Supervisory Board.

-Starting February 2015 the NSPK Customer Service Desk has been operating to support banks and their processing centers.
-The service is available 24/7 and allows to efficiently resolve issues that may arise during connection and technical interaction with NSPK regarding MasterCard and Visa card transactions.
-Incoming requests are processed on a designated portal at https://support.nspk.ru, and by e-mail at email@example.com and by phone 8-800-500-00-05.
+Since February 2015, the NSPK Help Desk has been operating to support customers (banks and their processing centers).
+The service is available 24/7.
+Incoming requests are processed on a specially created portal: https://support.nspk.ru, by e-mail: email@example.com, and by phone: 8-800-500-00-05.

-1. The NSPK Operations and Payment Clearing Centre’s fail safety based on the diversified infrastructure (there is no single failure point both at the infrastructure and the applications level).
+1. NSPK OPCC’s fail safety based on the distributed infrastructure (there is no single point failure both at the infrastructure level and the application level).

 2. The ability to add processing power without interrupting the main production process.

-3. NSPK uses Russian security systems, its software and source-codes, as well as its internal dedicated development teams.
-It is also planned to use its proprietary microprocessor card payment application compatible with the international standards and formats.
-Thus, all elements of the technical and communications infrastructure are free from sanctions.
+3. All elements of the technical and communications infrastructure are not subject to sanctions.
+NSPK uses Russian security systems, its software and source codes, as well as its internal development teams.
+It is also planned to use a proprietary ICC payment application compatible with international standards and formats.

 NSPK’s solutions for ensuring security: